Step 2. Deploy AM

 Go to the deployed AM application; for example,

 On the AM configuration screen, click Create Default Configuration.

 Review the software license agreement.
 If you agree to the license, click I accept the license agreement, and click Continue.

 changeit, and click Create Configuration to configure AM.

-amAdminuser is the default AM administrator, that has full control over the AM configuration.
+amAdminuser is the default AM administrator, who has full control over the AM configuration.